Creating engaging content for your email marketing

-Think of your email as a teaser aiming to encourage the customer to perform an action such as read more on your website or purchase a product or service – don’t try to include everything in your email.
+Think of your email as a teaser aiming to encourage the customer to perform an action such as read more on your website or purchase a product or service - don't try to include everything in your email.
 It is highly likely that a customer will skim read your email so keep text to a minimum, use headings and include key words which will support this process.
-Write your copy as if you are speaking to an individual rather than a large audience and replace words like ‘we and our’ with ‘you and your’ eg "Do you ever dream of beach holidays?
+Write your email copy as if you are communicating directly to an individual rather than to a large audience.
+You can do this by replacing words like 'we and our' with 'you and your' eg "Do you ever dream of beach holidays?
 Get a 20% discount off your next trip".

 Social media buttons

 In order to align your email marketing with your social media you could include social sharing buttons so customers can post specific content from your email to their social media accounts.
 Adding recognisable social media icons will invite your customers to spread your message for you.
 In addition you could highlight on social media that your latest email communication is about to issue a day or two before your email is sent out.
 This could encourage people to sign up to receive it.